massoncheg/forgejo-docs/docs/admin/database-preparation.md

 PATH = data/forgejo.db
 ```

-If you want to maximize performance, you might want to take a look at the `[database].SQLITE_JOURNAL_MODE` setting and consider using the [WAL mode](https://www.sqlite.org/wal.html).
+If you want to maximize performance, you might want to take a look at the `[database].SQLITE_JOURNAL_MODE` setting, and consider using the [WAL mode](https://www.sqlite.org/wal.html).

 ## MySQL/MariaDB